Onyx-Protocol/Onyx/docs/1.3/txvm.md

 Looks at the top item on the data stack.
 Pushes a number to the stack corresponding to that item's [type](#type).

-### Encode

-Pops a string or integer `val` from the data stack.
-Pushes a string to the data stack that, when executed on the VM, would push `val` to the data stack.
-Fails if `val` is a tuple.

 ### Len

 Pops a string or tuple `val` from the data stack.
 If `val` is a tuple, pushes the number of fields in that tuple to the data stack.
 If `val` is a string, pushes the length of that string to the data stack.
 Fails if `val` is a number.